mozilla-services/merino/test-engineering/contract-tests/README.md

 ### kinto-setup

-The `kinto-setup` container consists of a Python-based program responsible for defining the remote settings bucket, "main", and collection, "quicksuggest", prior to the `merino` container startup, a pre-requisite.
+The `kinto-setup` container consists of a Python-based program responsible for defining the Remote Settings bucket, "main", and collection, "quicksuggest", prior to the `merino` container startup, a pre-requisite.

 For more details see the kinto-setup [README][kinto_setup_readme]